 4.5 Control the ordered products at arrival

-Buyer and seller should have a common agreement on criteria and method for controls and claims.

-Return of products from retailers because they fail to meet the requirements of a quality standard or the requirements agreed to by buyer and seller is a major cause of food loss and waste.
-However, areas considered high risk and likely to cause problems should be defined in contracts in advance or otherwise by a common agreement between buyer and seller.
+Buyer and seller should have a common agreement on criteria and method for ensuring conformity with agreed quality requirements and the process for handling non-conformities.
+Non-conformity of buyers’ specifications, as well as non-valid claims are major causes of food loss and waste.
+However, areas considered high risk and likely to cause problems should be defined clearly in contracts in advance or otherwise by a common agreement between buyer and seller.
+Effective communication between buyer and seller is the best way to address the problem and reduce losses and waste.

 It is very difficult when buyers and sellers do not agree on whether products are in conformity with agreed quality standards.
-The precondition for the acceptance of a complaint is a prompt incoming inspection and a prompt feed back to the seller /supplier.
-However, when a poor quality complaint is supported by transparent sampling, respect of legal tolerances, photos and additional supporting evidence, including inspection reports common agreement is facilitated.

 In cases of dirty or overripe products – non-conformity is easily established; photographs usually suffice to communicate the extent of non-conformity to the seller.
-However, in less obvious cases, a more thorough quality inspection of the product is required.
-Additionally, buyer and seller should have an agreement on control and claim methods and how claims are communicated and documentation processes.
+However, in less obvious cases, a more thorough quality inspection of the product is required..
+However, when a poor quality complaint is supported by a legal inspection report (based on transparent sampling, tolerances, photos and additional supporting evidence), common agreement is facilitated.
+[KM to compare with wording in first paragraph. – KM – looks OK]

+A precondition for the acceptance of a complaint is a prompt incoming inspection and a prompt feed back to the seller /supplier.
 The quality inspections should be carried out directly after arrival of the produce in order to clearly reflect the condition at arrival.
 The results (non-conformities) should be communicated to the seller as quickly as possible in order to avoid the impression that the defects might have developed due to unfavourable conditions at the buyer’s premises.
 The results of the quality inspection are therefore only a valid judgement of the quality of delivered products if made in connection with the arrival of these products at the buyer’s premises.
 Depending on how sensitive products are and how they are kept and handled after arriving at the buyer’s premises, they may quickly deteriorate in quality.

 If possible, the reasons for non-conformities must be identified.
 This communication will assist those involved to take necessary measures to avoid this problem in the future.
 If, for example, products show symptoms of chilling injury and there has been a known deviation from the optimum temperature during transport, this deviation is important information for those involved.